 - Ticket price is 11,000yen ~ 26,000yen per flight

-There are two airports in Yamagata, the Shonai Airport which has 4 flights a day, and Yamagata Airport which has 2 flights a day, with flights arriving from Tokyo/Haneda Airport.
+There are two airports in Yamagata, Shonai Airport which has 4 flights a day, and Yamagata Airport which has 2 flights a day, with flights arriving from Tokyo/Haneda Airport.

 We can pick you up from either airport in Yamagata.
-Yamagata Airport has a morning and night arriving flight, while the Shonai Airport has 4 flights arriving throughout the day from both Haneda and Narita Airport.
+Yamagata Airport has a morning and a night flight, while the Shonai Airport has 4 flights arriving throughout the day from both Haneda and Narita Airport.

 - Night bus

 - 6 hours from Tokyo

 The night bus fare from Tokyo to Yamagata varies, the cheapest one is 3040 yen.
 Transit is at night so a person can save precious daylight time too.
 It takes roughly 6 hours from Shinjuku in Tokyo to Yamagata.

 Furthermore, the Willer Express Bus Company offers a ticket service that is usable on any road up to 5 times for a price of 15000 yen.

 Sendai is a little over an hour by either train or bus from Yamagata.
 It is the largest city in Tohoku and second largest city north of Tokyo.

 Sendai international airport has direct flights from Taipei, Shanghai, Guam, and Seoul.

 - 1.2 hour from Sendai station